arcticleo/reso_api/README.md

 Ruby wrapper for easy interaction with a RESO Web API compliant server.

 This document does not documentation for the RESO Web API.
-More information about the RESO Web API standard can be found on [RESO][].
+More information about the RESO Web API standard can be found on [RESO][]'s website.

 [RESO]: https://www.reso.org/reso-web-api/